sharifahstella/LITA-Class-Documentation-SQL/README.md

 Provided insight into how much each brand contributed to the profit in Nigeria in 2017, allowing for a brand-based performance evaluation within a specific market.

-- Calculate the total profit for Heros Brand in Nigeria 2017
+- Calculates the total profit for Heros Brand in Nigeria 2017

 ```
 select  sum(profit) as TotalProfitHero from [dbo].[International Breweries]